 My students love these BUMP games!

-I pull 2 small groups a day during center time.
-I pull an additional group during my math station time.
-If I pull students for a small group during that center activity, they simply miss that center activity.
-I used to try to schedule it all, but it was like planning a royal wedding… This girl does not have that type of brainpower, nor do I think this is the best use of my planning time.
-I KNOW their most powerful learning is with me, so I do not stress about it anymore.
-Plus, they love coming to my table so they rarely complain.
+I used to try to schedule it all, but it was like planning a royal wedding… I was unable to devote that level of brainpower, nor do I think this is the best use of my planning time.
+I know their most powerful learning is with me, so I stopped stressing about it.
+Plus, they loved coming to my table, so they rarely complain.

-WOAH!
+I often hear, “WOAH!
 You have 12 kindergarten centers going on at all times?
-Are you crazy?
-How do you manage them all?
+How do you manage them all?”

-Each week I don’t really have to.
-I keep my stations super predictable.
-We spend the first few weeks of school gradually introducing the activities.
-After my students learn about the writing work station, the stamping station, or how to complete the roll and write activities; they are good to go!
+After my students learn about the writing center, the stamping station, or how to complete the roll and write activities, they are good to go!
 I can just replace the activities each week or month and gradually raise the difficulty of the work.

 Tip #6: Student Independence During Center Time

-Tip #8: Student Accountability
+Tip 9: Ensure Student Accountability

 How do I hold students accountable for their center work?
 This is an old image, but I think it explains it best.
 That first image… oy!
 When we only have 1 minute to clean up, put their papers in their bin, put their bin away, and sit down… we tend to stuff… ha!

-Tip #9: Quality Student Work
+Tip #10: Expect Quality Student Work

-I want their center work to be quality work.
+I want their center’s work to be of high quality.
 First, we provide a rubric.
-Sometimes the most capable student rushes through their work in order to be “done.”
-Well, I want students to make smart color choices because it is through illustrations that they make their meaning known.
+Sometimes, the most capable student rushes through their work to be “done.”
+I want students to make informed color choices because it is through illustrations that they convey their meaning.
 I want them to color carefully because it helps to strengthen their writing muscles.
 So this is our rubric.
-Note: One student’s “All Star Work” may not look the same as another students.
-I am striving for personal best and we celebrate the

-How often do I change out the center activities?
-I used to change it every Monday… years ago… but this is what I noticed.
-Some bins still had papers left for students to work on.
-I was wasting paper.
-Here is how I solved the problem.
-At the beginning of the month, I made all my station activities and response pages.
-I filled the bins, then held the other center activities aside.
-I trained my students to bring the bin to me when they took the last 2 response pages out.
-They didn’t interrupt my group, they would just put the bin on the floor.
-When I was done with my small group, I would fill the bin.
+They didn’t interrupt my group; they would just put the bin on the floor.
+After I finished my small group, I would fill the bin.
 When the station time was up, the students brought me what was left of their materials (sorting cards, I can cards..) and picked up the newly filled bin… EASY!
 No more Monday morning crazy time!

 I hope you found these tips for managing kindergarten centers helpful!